andrew128/andrew128.github.io/_posts/2024-11-30-graph-rag-application.md

 A description of a simple graph rag application.

 ## Problem
-The way I think is in terms of connections and graphs.
-Its probably how other people think too.
-I think it works especially well for me.
-I always have lots of ideas of things that I want to work on but I throw it in different notes in the notes app and dont have a good way of exploring or surfacing my ideas.
+The way I think is in terms of connections and entities which seem to be a natural thought pattern in humans.
+The use case I want to solve for is having lots of ideas and throwing them in a list structure but not having a good way of exploring, surfacing, or drawing connections between my ideas.

 ## Solution
-App that stores a knowledge graph of your thoughts and notes with a natural language interface using LLMs. this is a graph rag application if we’re going buzzwordy.
+The basic solution I have in mind is a graph rag application.
 The idea is to be able to “upload” ideas and thoughts in the form of unstructured text through a natural language interface.
-This is one user action.

-There will be some parsing and chunking done here.
-That will then store the unstructured text in the KG.

 The other user action is being able to ask questions and query information about the built up knowledge graph.
 This will require embedding the user question and doing a vector search on the unstructured text nodes in the KG.

-Similarly I want to be able to view the knowledge graph and interact with it in a UI.
-This should come for free with the inherent graph structure though (although obviously the UI needs to be built).

 ## MVP Design
 This architecture is the the simplest possible graph rag design that is designed well to scale and handle new graph rag architectures.
 I’m going to start off with a simple lexical unstructured graph structure.